-Relationship Therapist Andrew G Marshall provides answers to that all important question; 'can this reationship be saved'.
+Relationship Therapist Andrew G Marshall provides answers to that all-important question; ‘can this relationship be saved’.

 In my twenty-five years as a marital therapist, I find people get stuck in the ‘should I stay or should I go’ trap because they are looking at their relationship like a judge: guilty or not guilty.
 However, it is better to be like a doctor: how healthy is this relationship and can it still be saved?
 So how do you make a full diagnosis?
 Look at the following five questions: